FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/fullstack-architecture/database-per-service.md

 1.  **Consolidated Core Database (PostgreSQL):** The main application features (User, Quests, Social, AI Proxy, and Meeting functionalities) are managed by a single **.NET `RogueLearn.UserService`** that connects to a unified PostgreSQL database.
 This allows for efficient transactions and data access across these tightly integrated domains.
 2.  **Isolated Event Service Database (PostgreSQL):** The **Go Event Service** (for code battles and competitions) maintains its own separate PostgreSQL database.
 This isolates the performance-intensive and specialized workload of code judging.
-3.  **Stateless Services:** The `Meeting Service (Go)` and `Scraping Service (Python)` are designed to be stateless.
+3.  **Stateless Services:** The `Meeting Service (.NET)` and `Scraping Service (Python)` are designed to be stateless.
 They do not have their own dedicated databases and will rely on the `RogueLearn.UserService` via API calls if any persistence is needed.

 ## **PostgreSQL Tables by Service**